Updated: Aug 9

-Born Princess Marina of Greece & Denmark, (13 December 1906), HRH was later known as the Duchess of Kent.
+Born Princess Marina of Greece & Denmark, (13 December 1906), later known as the Duchess of Kent.

 Her father was Prince Nicholas of Greece & Denmark, the third son of George I of Greece.
 Her mother was Grand Duchess Elena Vladimirovna of Russia, a granddaughter of Emperor Alexander II of Russia.
 One of her paternal uncles was Prince Andrew of Greece & Denmark, the father of Prince Philip, Duke of Edinburgh.